Codecademy/docs/content/html/concepts/elements/terms/header/header.md

   - 'paths/front-end-engineer-career-path'
 ---

 The `<header>` element is a container for introductory content, such as a logo, navigation links, or authorship information.
 It also supports Global and Event Attributes in HTML.
+It is possible to use multiple `<header>` elements in a single document.
+However, it cannot be nested within another `<header>` element, a `<footer>` element, or an `<address>` element.

 ## Syntax